minio/docs/source/operations/troubleshooting.rst

 Logs
 ----

-Use the subcommands for ``mc support logs`` to :mc-cmd:`~mc support logs enable` or :mc-cmd:`~mc support logs disable` the submission of MinIO logs to SUBNET.
+Use the subcommands for ``mc support logs`` to :mc:`~mc support logs enable` or :mc:`~mc support logs disable` the submission of MinIO logs to SUBNET.
-You can also use :mc-cmd:`mc support logs status` to check if a log submission is in progress.
+You can also use :mc:`mc support logs status` to check if a log submission is in progress.

-Use :mc-cmd:`mc support logs show` command to display logs from the command line.
+Use :mc:`mc support logs show` command to display logs from the command line.
-Use the parameter flags for the :mc-cmd:`mc support logs show` command to limit the displayed logs by type or quantity.
+Use the parameter flags for the :mc:`mc support logs show` command to limit the displayed logs by type or quantity.

 .. toctree::
    :titlesonly: